 And finally… despite the challenges of 2020, we were endlessly encouraged by the strength of our community.
 In a year so full of uncertainty and anxiety, we experienced a huge increase in readers, followers and engagement – and according to Instagram (if you believe what they tell you!), our Instagram channel alone recieved 1.5 MILLION likes over the past twelve months.
 Woah.
 That’s a whole lot of love-hearts – THANKYOU!

 Honestly though, this whole thing really isn’t about us… it’s about you.
 A huge, huge thankyou to YOU, our loyal community, for tuning in to TDF each day, for reading our emails, downloading our podcasts, and double-tapping our instagram pics!
-We’re endlessly grateful for your support and enthusiasm, and can’t wait to bring you many more beautiful homes, interiors, studio visits and creative stories, podcasts, events and exhibitions in 2021.
-Bring it on!
+We’re endlessly grateful for your support and enthusiasm – especially this year – and we can’t wait to bring you many more beautiful homes, interiors, studio visits and creative stories, podcasts, events and exhibitions in 2021.
+For now – stay safe and happy holidays!